wizo06/japanese/docs/index.md

 1. Avoid using linguistic terms in this guide for those of you who are not familiar with them.
 (However, it will help you a lot if you at least know some basic linguistic terms like nouns, adjectives, verbs, etc.)
 2. Teach Japanese grammar in a more structured way that makes sense.
 When I say "structured way", I mean "building blocks".
 We start from zero, and every new grammar that we learn is built upon previous grammars.

 Unlike traditional textbooks, this grammar guide is not meant to teach you how to output.
 This guide is meant to be used in tandem with INPUT.
-The goal of this guide is to help you UNDERSTAND what you are reading/listening.
+The goal of this guide is to help you UNDERSTAND what you are reading/listening to.

 **How to use this guide**
 Like I said earlier, this grammar guide is meant to be used in tandem with input.
 I only expect you to read through the guide and **be aware** that such grammar exists.
 You don't have to bother too much with the small details.

 Here's an excerpt from [TheMoeWay](https://learnjapanese.moe/guide/#grammar) about studying grammar:

-???+ quote
+!!! quote
     When approaching grammar, it is important to know that the purpose of a grammar guide is not to make you a master at the language, but to give you only a basic understanding of how things work in the language, and then a true understanding of grammar can only be achieved through immersion.
 Therefore, I recommend you choose a grammar guide, read/watch it **and** do immersion.

 Input itself refers to listening and reading to native content in the target language.
 Mass input can be referred to as immersion.